MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-releaseburndown.md

 ***

-### Burndown based off a custom field
+### Burndown User Stories with a custom field value

-Some organizations use a custom field to mark Stories for a Release.
-For example, they may have a field called "Milestone".
-This query shows you how to select Stories by a custom field.
+Some organizations use a custom field to mark User Stories for a release.
+For example, they may have a field called **Milestone**.
+This query shows you how to select User Stories by a custom field.

-You'll need to replace both `{customfield}` and `{releasevalue}` in the query.
-To determine the name of your custom field, [explore the Analytics metadata](../extend-analytics/analytics-metadata.md).
-You'll use the Property Name as `{customfield}`.
+You'll need to replace both `{customfieldname}` and `{releasevalue}` in the query.
+To determine the name of your custom field, see [Metadata reference for Azure Boards, Custom properties](../analytics/entity-reference-boards.md#custom-properties).
+You'll replace `{customfieldname}` with the custom property name, for example `Custom_Milestone`.

 #### [Power BI query](#tab/powerbi/)